Login Form

 All-Time Championship Statistics

-A few sessions ago we compiled a list of every TSL champion in League history and devised a ranking system to see who the "best teams of all time" were.
+A couple years ago we compiled a list of every TSL champion in League history and devised a ranking system to see who the "best teams of all time" were.
 This was exhausting to research and put together, but it's now very simple to update once a session, so that's what we've done here.
 The timing feels right to update you all on this now JUST before playoffs so we can remind you what you're chasing here... co-ed football immortality.
 Here are the current immortals:

 THAT part is objective - the champs are the champs, and we'd like to think history will remember their achievements for 1,000 years to come (history classes will likely debate what exactly the "Tommy Hughes Experience" was).
 This next part though is subjective: we then attempted to compare the relative strength of each division's championships to come up with a ranking system (a D2 title is harder to win than a D4 title) and this is what we landed on: